Pont Dom Luis 1er

 2

-to do everything on foot the moment you leave the hotel
+to do everything on foot without spending the day climbing back up

 What to see & do in the area